CtrlK

 Progressive Disclosure

-For a simple skill under 50 lines with no need for external references, the content is well-organized with clear sections (Quick start, Notes).
-Appropriate structure for scope.
+For a skill under 50 lines with no need for external references, the content is well-organized with a quick start section and concise notes.
+No unnecessary nesting or monolithic content.

 3 / 3